 - 110/150 for $114.95

 Off-peak times constitute the hours between 1am and 7am.
 These prices are for standard speeds – 12/1Mbps – only.
 An extra speed boost to 25/5 speeds can be had for an extra $5 per month.
 No contract plans are also not penalised in regards to expensive set-up fees or the like.
 You’ll only have to pay the $99 router fee – versus $44.95 for the 12-month contract – plus $15 shipping.
 Of course you can also bring your own router.

 Fixed Wireless NBN Plans

 Activ8me’s fixed wireless plans enjoy much the same value as its fibre NBN plans.
-Prices are the same, except you only get a choice of two speed tiers – 12/1 and 25/5.
-25/5 or ‘Sonic’ speeds are available for an extra $10 per month on top of your plan.
+Prices are the same, except you only get a choice of three speed tiers – 12/1, 25/5 and 50/20.
+25/5 or ‘Sonic’ speeds are available for an extra $10 per month on top of your plan while 50/20 speeds cost an extra $20.
 The same set-up fees also apply – you can generally save around $100 by opting for the 12 month plan.
 The same optional call packs also apply from an extra $5 per month.